karalkou/es6_news_frontcamp_without_framework/README.md

 # task with es6 without framework

-1. Rearrange JS
+TO DO:
-2. Add loader
+1. Add loader
-3. Fix styles
-4. Apply webpack
+2. Manage situation when title and desription is too long (ABC News)